shakes76/PatternAnalysis-2024/recognition/VisionTransformer-s4708525/README.md

 Predicted class: 1
 Correct predictions!
 ```
+From the prediction results above, it shows that the model is capable to classify the sample AD image.

 ## Conclusion
 Convolutional Vision Transformer can be used to perform the image classification on the ADNI brain data.
-However, it needs improvement in this architecture to improve the generalization and robustness of the model because the accuracy of the test data (66.26%) is lower than the accuracy of the validation (74.1%) data indicating slight overfitting.
+However, it needs further improvement in this architecture to improve the generalization and robustness of the model because the accuracy of the test data (66.26%) is lower than the accuracy of the validation (74.1%) data indicating slight overfitting from this experiment.

 ## References